-Did you know that your homepage is often the first point of contact you’ll have with potential clients?
-On average, your website has only a few seconds to impress potential clients before they click away to another website.
+The homepage of your website is often the first point of contact you have with prospective clients.
+On average, your website has just a few seconds to impress potential clients before they click away to another site.
 That means your homepage is the FIRST place you should look if you’re website isn’t generating leads for your business!

-Your home page isn’t meant to be a mini novella.
-Even though there are 4 questions that every home page needs to answer, your home page is meant to act as a guide towards the rest of your website; pointing clients in the right direction for them (like clicking to a sales page or going directly to booking a call with you).
-So while you’ll want to answer all four questions, keep these short and to the point.
+A Quick Note: Your home page isn’t meant to be a mini novella.
+The home page is meant to act as a guide towards the rest of your website, pointing clients in the right direction for them (like clicking to a sales page or going directly to booking a call with you).
+Keep your responses short and sweet.
 You can go into more detail on other website pages.

 One of the FIRST questions potential clients will have when they land on your website is, who is this person?
 This is actually one of the most common mistakes I see on websites that don’t convert: business owners who don’t introduce themselves or show their faces.
 This is a big no-no!
 Especially when you’re trying to make a great first impression and show that you’re a trustworthy and reliable service provider.
 Add a short introduction about yourself and a recent photo to your home page to help potential clients get to know you.